hfalucas/articles/AngularJS App Structure/article.md

 >==**Disclaimer:** In this post I am not trying to preach the best/only way to  build a scalable AngularJS apps.
 There are many other approaches, this one happens to be the result of hours of research, reading, trial and error and some experience.==

 When learning new programming languages or frameworks I love to see practical/real world examples.
 It makes me better understand the technology and how people are actually using it.
-So I will use as case study a web app called [TheFitStep](http://thefitstep.com) recently launched by my company [Atiiv](htpp://www.atiiv.com).
+So I will use as case study a web app called [TheFitStep](http://thefitstep.com) recently launched by my company [Atiiv](http://www.atiiv.com).

-To give you some context before diving in some code examples, TheFitStep is a  **Single Page Application** (SPA) built with **AngularJS** which allows people search personal trainers in their area and contact them, on the other hand personal trainers can create a "CV", promote themselves and have available some specific marketing tools.
+To give you some context before diving in some code examples, TheFitStep is a  **Single Page Application** (SPA) built with **AngularJS** which allows people to search personal trainers in their area and contact them, on the other hand personal trainers can create a "CV", promote themselves and have available some specific marketing tools.

 In this article I'm going to talk about something that unfortunately for some reason is kept in some secrecy, and that is **Application Architecture**.
-Here you'll see things from:
+Here is what I am going to cover:

 * Folder structure;
 * Modules and sub-modules;